yunshengtian/AutoOED/README.md

 ## Contact

-If you experience any issues during installing or using the software, or if you want to contribute to AutoOED, please feel free to reach out to us either by creating issues on GitHub or sending emails to autooed-help@csail.mit.edu.
+If you experience any issues during installing or using the software, or if you want to contribute to AutoOED, please feel free to reach out to us either by creating issues on GitHub or sending emails to autooed@csail.mit.edu.